mactepluke/poseidon/README.md

 ## Security

-1. Create user service to load user from database and place in package com.nnk.springboot.services
+1. Create user service to load user from database and place in package com.nnk.springboot.service
 2. Add configuration class and place in package com.nnk.springboot.config